What is Security Automation? A Comprehensive Guide for Modern SOCs

 Security Automation vs. Security Orchestration and SOAR

-Many assume security automation and orchestration are synonymous, but there are many important differences between the two.
+It’s easy to assume security automation and orchestration are synonymous, but there are many important differences between the two.

-Security workflow automation brings together different teams, processes, and technologies to drive more efficient and scalable operations across a much broader scope.
+Cybersecurity automation brings together different teams, processes, and technologies to drive more efficient and scalable operations across a much broader scope.
 It does this through no-code, low-code, and even AI-generated workflow building, meaning that these tools can be used by just about anyone, not just security engineers, to define risks, enforce security rules, and remediate threats.

-Security Hyperautomation vs SOAR
+Security Hyperautomation vs. SOAR

 Security HyperautomationSOAR